Online Privacy Issues

 - Capturing email addresses

 - The trade-off in privacy

 We receive many questions asking us about what tracking services can and can’t do, questions about ‘online profiling’, ‘digital blueprints’ and leaving a ‘data trail’.
-We have posted numerous articles on the site explaining what tracking services can do.
+We are also posting numerous articles on the site explaining what tracking services are doing.
 In this article, we explain what tracking services, and Opentracker in particular, cannot do.

-Privacy is an important topic on the internet.
-Much of the discussion is characterized by hype, and preys on fear.
+Online Privacy issue is an important topic on the internet.
+Much of the discussion is characterised by hype, and preys on fear.
 This is apparent from looking at the wide range of ‘spyware protection’ products available on the internet, and the language used to promote these products.
-Without knowing the realities of how their surfing patterns are tracked, and what is done with that information, many internet users are understandably concerned.
+Without knowing the realities of how their surfing patterns are tracked, and what do they do with that information.
+It is a concerning topic for many internet users.

-The essential point repeated throughout this article is that by far the vast majority of information collected is in no way connected to personal contact information.
+The essential point on repeat throughout this article is that by far the vast majority of information collected is in no way connected to personal contact information.

 The primary reason for this is that email addresses are not transmitted by surfing.

 We have written this article, in the hopes of providing information to increase public awareness of what they are doing with your tracking information.